Data integration fastest growing enterprise software marketAuthor : Soma Tah December 1, 2013 0

 MB: Data integration is one of the fastest growing enterprise software market – it is growing faster than security and virtualization and that’s quite a stunner.
 A lot of developments in this market will be seen further around Big Data, machine data and the Internet of Things.

 We see a huge upside in the adoption of embeddable data management engine for applications and devices.
 The addressable market is huge comprising 52 thousand large enterprises and 60 million medium and small enterprises.
 The opportunity is quite huge in the devices space, if you take into account the prediction of 50 billion connected devices by the year 2020.

 We hope to scale up this opportunity with our partners.
 We will continue to invest in our developer programmes to help developers build custom made applications to meet specific customer requirements across different verticals.
 Besides corporate and individual developers, we are focusing a lot on ISVs and will make a more robust offering available them in the next six months’ time.

 CIOL: What are the sectors that will see growth for data driven solutions in the time to come?

-MB: You can't probably think of any sector today which is not information centric anymore.
-If we look at the volume of data, healthcare is certainly the fastest growing area; user wise it is public sector, banking and retail; and if we look at the devices growth, telecom and manufacturing are going to be the most interesting segments to watch.
+MB: You can’t probably think of any sector today which is not information centric anymore.
+If we look at the volume of data, the fastest growing area is certainly the healthcare, user wise it is public sector, banking and retail and if we look at the devices growth, the most growing segments will be telecom and manufacturing.

-If we look from our solutions perspective, it is the financial services including banking, insurance and capital markets, which is definitely a high growth area for us, as we have compelling solutions in this area that can move data very quickly and reliably.
+If we look from our solutions perspective, it is the financial services including banking, insurance and capital markets that are definitely the high growth areas for us, as we have compelling solutions to move data very quickly and reliably.
 Next is public sector including healthcare and defence.
-The human services make it more information centric and one of the high growth segment for data centric solutions.
+The human services make it more information centric and one of the high growth segment for data centric solution.
 Retail is another area, where we see a lot of growth for real time offer management.

 CIOL: Do you see growth in the midmarket segment as well?
 How do you design your midmarket product portfolio?